danhlee329/todoList_Express/README.md

 To run the app, run `npm start` in the console in the same directory (currently running on http://localhost:8080).

 To run the test, run `npm test` in the console in the same directory.

+# Postman Files
+Postman files are provided for local development (both collection and environment).